PriyamPratyushSahu/PriyamPratyushSahu/README.md

 You can find some of my interesting projects, please support my effort and give feedback.

-My job role is of a tester(Web + mobile) but also my skills are good enough for an entry level developer
+My current job role is of a tester(Web + mobile) but I am developing my skills for an entry level developer.

 Thank you🙏🏻